 Whether Piraeus is a shortstop on your cruise or a day of adventure during your stay in Athens, this historical setting, with its eclectic mix of old and new, has a little something for everyone.

-Enjoy your stay in the port of Athens and discover the best things to do while in Piraeus.
+Enjoy your stay in the central port of Athens and discover the best things to do while in Piraeus.

-Places to see near Piraeus Port
+Places to Visit Near Piraeus Port

 With its mixture of 19th-century mansions, winding streets, and striking views across the Saronic Gulf, it is a quiet respite from the hustle and bustle of the commercial port.

-On the hills of Kastela sits the picturesque church of Profitis Ilias (Prophet Elijah) which boasts a stunning view over the whole of Piraeus and the greater city of Athens.
+On the hills of Kastela sits the picturesque church of Profitis Ilias (Prophet Elijah), which boasts a stunning view over the whole of Piraeus and the greater city of Athens.

 Mikrolimano - credits: Milan Gonda/Shutterstock.com

 One of Piraeus’ well-kept secrets is the harbor of Mikrolimano, which literally translates to ‘little port.’

 Part of the Kastella district, connected by a network of steep classical streets full of cafes and ouzo taverns, Mikrolimano is both picturesque by day and romantic by night.

 This beautiful miniature port is well-known among local foodies for its fantastic restaurants and seafood tavernas with fresh produce and fine Greek wines.